Skip to main content

 • “The game has no expansions that I know of and no in-game purchases.”

-The game is well-optimized for the Steam platform, particularly excelling on the Steam Deck, making it the preferred version for users seeking the best performance and experience.
+The game is well-optimized for the Steam platform, particularly excelling on the Steam Deck, making it a recommended choice for players seeking a smooth experience.

-• “The game offers a great value proposition with its features, content, and technical performance, especially on the Steam Deck.”
+• “The Steam version offers an excellent value proposition with its features, content, and technical performance, and it truly shines on the Steam Deck.”

 Buy Dragon Quest Builders